kit-barnes/smartLEDdimmer/README.md

 Includes
 --------
 - Schematic, and Firmware for an ESP8266 Arduino based device
+  - Local control of ON/OFF and dim level by a pushbutton switch
   - WiFi connection to SmartThings Hub on local LAN
-  - Local control of ON/OFF and dim level by a pushbutton switch
-  - selectable dim/brighten rate
+  - selectable dim/brighten rate via web interface and SmartThings
   - OTA firmware update enabled
-- SmartThings code for device handler and uPnP Service Manager smart app
+- SmartThings code for device handler and dimmer manager smart app
 - SketchUp files for 3D printed case and switch mount

 Development and Build Environment